DanielKwakye/LaravelCart/README.md

 # Set Up

-Put Class MyCart in the App's root folder of your laravel project. `App\MyCart.php`
+Put file Cart in the App's root folder of your laravel project. `App/Cart.php`

 #Product Structure